 This idea of sacrifice is a misconception.
 There is no question of sacrifice.
 She is contented with her life.
-She cherished being part of such a movement where her companion too would participate.
+She cherished being part of a movement in which her companion too would participate.
 Secondly, while she was preparing to pursue her PhD, the dominating trend in the American society was to commodify everything.
 Although an atmosphere of agitation had prevailed, it had faded by then.
 Gail believed that people in India were more generous, especially that the people living in the countryside possessed more humanity and were more sensible.
 One thing I appreciate about her is that she never expressed her inability to stay in a village.
 Our house is around 80-90 years old.
 Earlier, there were no stairs to get to the first floor.
 So we used to use a ladder.
 Prachi (daughter) was very young at that time.
 Gail is different, and I was amazed to see how happy she used to be in such conditions.
 She would go to the fields and lead movements in villages in Nandurbar district inspite of the heavy rains.
 We would walk together on muddy roads during torrential rains.
 Gail was not uncomfortable at all.
 Instead, her lady companions who used to come here would have their fears.
 I believe she is a lady with a strong determination.

 What is her most significant contribution so far?

 Her three books: Buddhism in India, Cultural Revolt in Colonial Society and Re-inventing Revolution: New Social Movement and the Socialist Tradition in India.
 There was We Shall Smash this Prison: Indian Women in Struggle, but that was the trend in those days.
-What makes We Shall Smash this Prison unique is that it is based on her experiences with rural women Dalit and the Democratic Revolution.
+What makes We Shall Smash this Prison unique is that it is based on her experiences with rural women.
 But the first three were trendsetters.
 This along with the book on Ambedkar that has been translated the most.
 These are pathbreaking.
 It is appreciated the world over.
 She has highlighted the revolutionary trends in the country and tried to bring forth the underpinnings of our cultural heritage that can help us to proceed further.
 No one had worked in this direction.
 Leave the Left aside.
 After Ambedkar, even Kanshiram has not written anything substantial on caste although he reflected on it to some extent.
 We have been very critical of Kanshi Ram after he ended his coalition with Mulayam Singh.
 We were working together in Maharashtra.
 Kanshi Ram would say till the very end that whatever he learnt about from Phule, whatever his own ideas were, it was all thanks to Gail Omvedt.
 He has written this in the preface to a booklet titled Cadre Kaum.
 After Babasaheb Ambedkar, he was the one who did it.
 He hailed from the Chamar community and became the leader of Bahujans.
 Jagjivan Ram and others were the leaders of the Dalits but Babasaheb Ambedkar was not.
 We made him the leader of the Dalits.
 Kanshi Ram also emerged in the same way, but he was not strong enough at the theoretical level.
 Had the Left dwelt upon what Gail Omvedt has written as seriously as Kanshi Ram did, the whole movement would have taken an entirely new direction.

 Personally, I would prefer my house to be the home of the history of Satyashodhak Samaj Movement, but the values I inherited from my father were those of the Left.
 My Dadaji (maternal grandfather) was part of the Communist Party in 1930.
 At that time, no one from the villages, especially from the Bahujan community, was part of the Communist Party.
 Only the Brahmins would join it.